danieldiamond/gitlab-analytics/README.md

 During Stage 1 the Meltano team will be responsible for failed pipelines.
 During Stage 2, the data team will be responsible for failed pipelines.

-We working towards a product that will function without the programmers who wrote it.
+We are working towards a product that will function without the programmers who wrote it.

 ## Data Science Lifecycle